AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="Line+end"></a>

 ### line.end : \![<code>Point</code>](#Point)
-Endpoint of the Line in local coordinate space.TEMP: To change the endpoint, use [setStartEnd](#Line+setStartEnd).
+Endpoint of the Line in local coordinate space.
+To change the endpoint, use [setStartEnd](#Line+setStartEnd).

 **Kind**: instance property of [<code>Line</code>](#Line)
 **Read only**: true